 Store your fireplace or wood stove ash outside and away from your home in the metal container with lid.
 This reduces the chance of unexpected fires.

-While most insurers do provide homeowners insurance for properties that have wood stoves or fireplaces, expect to answer questions about your wood-burning appliances.
+While most insurers do provide homeowners insurance for properties that have electric and traditional fireplaces or wood-burning stoves, you can expect to answer questions about your wood-burning appliances.
 Your insurer will expect the wood stove or fireplace to be installed and/or built to current fire codes.
 You are also expected to maintain and operate it safely.

-There are several excellent online resources that address the maintenance and safe operation of wood stoves and fireplaces in the home.
+There are several excellent online resources that address the maintenance and safe operation of wood stoves, fireplaces and electric heaters in the home.
 Visit these sites for more information:

 - Chimney Safety Institute of America